 National Lost Pet Prevention Month

-One of the scariest experiences you can have as a pet parent is to lose your animal.
-The American Society for the Prevention of Cruelty to Animals, or ASPCA, looked into how many pets get lost every year.
-The organization found that 15 percent of pet guardians had lost a dog or cat in the previous five years.
-While about 93 percent of dogs that had gone astray were found, only 75 percent of missing cats made it back to their families.
-Instead of scrambling to find a pet that has disappeared, PetHub designated July as National Pet Prevention Month and PetPlace is more than happy to help owners prevent the nerve-wracking situation from happening in the first place.
+One of the scariest experiences you can have as a pet parent is losing an animal.
+The American Society for the Prevention of Cruelty to Animals (ASPCA) looked into how many pets get lost every year.
+The organization found that 15% of pet guardians had lost a dog or cat in the previous five years.
+While about 93% of dogs that had gone astray were found, only 75% of missing cats made it back to their families.

 Why Pets Get Lost